jonrutter/tip-calculator-app/README.md

 ## Description

-I built this project as part of FrontEnd Mentor's front-end challenges.
+Splitter is a tip calculator web app, which I built as part of FrontEnd Mentor's front-end challenges.

 ![Preview of the Splitter Tip Calculator project](./github/preview-main.png)